 Expect a Conversation About Risk

-A good defense attorney will help you understand the risks associated with your case.
+A good criminal defense attorney will help you understand the risks associated with your case.
 This includes the penalties you face if convicted, the strength of the prosecution’s evidence, and the chances of success at trial.
 As a former prosecutor, I can tell you that even cases that seem strong on paper have weaknesses, and part of my job is to help you weigh the risks against potential rewards.

 Trust the Process